cobyeastwood/obsess-overs/README.md

 - Password hashing / login / logout
 - File uploading / image processing / SMS
 - Postgres and Redis drivers
-- SQL querying, insertions and deletions
+- SQL queries, insertions and deletions

-In addition, I added a cool ORC feature for allowing users to extract food items from uploaded receipts to add to a pantry allowing you to store all of your ingredients then selectively pick some to search recipes.
+In addition, I added a cool ORC feature for allowing users to extract food items from uploaded receipts to their pantry to store new ingredients and manage their existing leftovers to pick the best-suited recipes.

+In the future, I would like to add expiring date notifications and tags for food items as they are placed in the users' pantry.
+I also, want to allow users to upload new recipes both privately and publicly.

 <br/>

 ### Technologies
-Frontend includes React, and Redux.
-Backend was built with Go libraries [gin-gonic](https://github.com/gin-gonic/gin), [gosseract](https://github.com/otiai10/gosseract), and Redis/Postgres as a database.
+Frontend includes React and Redux.
+Backend was built with Go libraries [gin-gonic](https://github.com/gin-gonic/gin), [gosseract](https://github.com/otiai10/gosseract) and Redis/Postgres as databases.

 <br/>